didier13150/cobbler/README.md

     docker build -t local/docker-cobbler .

-Anf use replace `tartarefr/docker-cobbler` by `local/docker-cobbler`
+And use replace `tartarefr/docker-cobbler` by `local/docker-cobbler`

 ## License